JuliaDatabases/Redis.jl/README.md

 redis_publish(conn, "bar", "anything") # "anything" written to stdout
 ```

-Pattern subscription works in the same way, through use of the `redis_psubscribe` function.
+Pattern subscription works in the same way through use of the `redis_psubscribe` function.
 Channels can be unsubscribed through `redis_unsubscribe` and `redis_punsubscribe`.

 Note that the async event loop currently runs until the `SubscriptionConnection` is disconnected, regardless of how many subscriptions the client has active.
 Event loop error handling should be improved in an update to the API.